-Steamatic franchisees are given Steamatic corporate team members’ cell phone numbers and emails, including those of Steamatic President Steve Willis, and are told to call whenever they need help or have a question.
-Dan is ready day or night to take a phone call from a franchisee who seeks coaching on a situation.
+Steamatic franchisees are given Steamatic corporate team members’ cell phone numbers and emails, including those of Steamatic’s President, Stefan Figley, and are told to call whenever they need help or have a question.
+Franchise Support is ready day or night to take a phone call from a franchisee who seeks coaching on a situation.

 Steamatic also has a private corporate support Facebook page, where franchisees can communicate about situations that may arise.
 Some may ask about new pieces of equipment or how best to complete a job efficiently.

 Steamatic’s marketing department keeps franchisees informed by distributing a weekly email newsletter sharing news about different franchisees and top performers, plus practical cleaning and restoration tips.